 Depersonalization/derealization is a type of dissociation, which is a way that our brain disconnects from the present moment to protect us from danger or pain.
 It’s like an innate survival mechanism.
 DPDR is how our brain copes with trauma and abuse.

 For some people, though, this feeling of unreality comes on and stays permanently–and causes immense distress.
 Sometimes DPDR is so disabling that people quit their jobs, alienate themselves from relationships, and drop out of school.
-People who suffer express being plagued with existential ruminations, concerned they will never feel real again, and unable to feel fully connected to who they were before the DPDR hit.
+People who suffer express being plagued with existential ruminations.
+They’re concerned they will never feel real again, and are sometimes unable to feel fully connected to who they were before the DPDR hit.

 For people who experience DPDR permanently, there is often a trauma link.
 Perhaps they suffered interpersonal emotional abuse in childhood, or as an adult.
 Or they lived through a natural disaster, war, or simply a long period of stress.

 Interestingly, drugs can also onset it.
-Marijuana use was cited as the reason for developing DPDR in 10-15% of cases (Simeon 2009).
-As marijuana legalization is slowly becoming normalized throughout the US, this link will hopefully be researched further.
+Some say marijuana is the reason for developing DPDR in 10-15% of cases (Simeon 2009).
+As marijuana legalization slowly normalizes throughout the US, scientists will hopefully research this link further.